- Getting Started

 Hapi does not engage in Contracts for Difference (CFD) trading.
 CFDs are instruments commonly used by market makers, companies that include a margin or spread in their buying or selling prices, and whose operations are carried out with themselves, not with the operators associated with the stock market.
 Being a market maker and a broker dealer at the same time is illegal in the United States, where Hapi operates and is licensed.
 In the US, these operations must be executed by independent companies.
 Finally, in Hapi, execution prices are governed by the NBBO (National Best Bid Offer) quote, which means that as a broker, when you place a market order, we are legally obliged to find the best available price in the market to complete the desired operation.

-On the other hand, US government regulations, SEC customer protection rules (Securities Exchange Commission of the United States), FINRA regulations, as well as the SIPC insurance and the private policy that Hapi maintains, ensure the protection of client assets.
+On the other hand, US government regulations, SEC customer protection rules (Securities Exchange Commission of the United States), FINRA regulations, as well as the SIPC insurance and Hapi's own insurance policy, assures the protection of client assets.

 You can find all official purchase reports in the reports section of our app.